jimhigson/oboe.js-dissertation/main/main.md

 about 96% regarding the time taken for the first output to be produced and a smaller but significant improvement of about 40% in the total time required to create the aggregation.
-Oboe's aggregation on a good network is about 15% slower than Clarinet; since Oboe is built on Clarinet it could not be faster but I had hoped for the gap to be smaller.
+Oboe's aggregation on a good network is about 15% slower than Clarinet; since Oboe depends on Clarinet for parsing it could not be faster but I had hoped for the gap to be smaller.
-This is probably because Oboe encodes a more involved workflow than a raw SAX parser.

-Clarinet is known to be slower than JSON.parse for input which is already held in memory[@clarinetspeed] but when reading from a network this offset by the ability to parse progressively.
+Clarinet is known to be slower than JSON.parse for input which is already held in memory [@clarinetspeed] but when reading from a stream this is more than offset by the ability to parse progressively.
 Compared to JSON.parse, the extra computation time needed by Oboe and Clarinet is shown to be relatively insignificant in comparison to the advantage of better I/O management.
 Reacting earlier using slower handlers is shown to be faster overall than reacting later with quicker ones.
-I feel that this vindicates a project focus on efficient management of I/O over faster algorithms; much current programming takes a *hurry up and wait* approach by concentrating on algorithm micro-optimisation over performing tasks at the earliest possible time.
+I feel that this vindicates a project focus on efficient management of I/O over faster algorithms.

 Oboe shows an unexpected improvement in terms of memory usage compared to JSON.parse.
-It is not clear why this would be but it may be attributable to the large dependency tree brought in by the get-json library used in the JSON.parse client version.
+It is not clear why this would be but it may be attributable to the large dependency tree brought in by the get-json [@getjson] library used in the JSON.parse client version.
 As expected, Clarinet has the smallest memory usage because it never stores a complete version of the parsed JSON.